How to Become a Luxury Handbag Reseller: Tips and Trciks Based on My Personal Story

 Reselling Preowned Items

-To do this business, you need to understand the trends, the demand for each designer item.
-If you know what sells and what's not, you buy out the good deals and sell them for a little more.
+If you know what sells and what's not, you buy out the good deals and sell them with a margin.
 That means that you have to either have some trust for people to give you their valuable bags ask to sell them, or you have to have funds to buy out the good deals right away.

 The second step is setting the price and finding a place to sell the item you have.

-Here are some pros and cons of the reselling business compared to a traditional good business.
+Here are some pros and cons of the reselling business compared to a traditional business.

 Traditional goods business Resale business